tommymyers/tommymyers/README.md

 ## Hi, I'm Tommy 👋🏻

-I have an interest in lots of things tech like software development, PCs, Macs, keyboards, hobbyist electronics.
+I have an interest in all things tech like software development, PCs, Macs, keyboards, hobbyist electronics.

 ### 🔭 Currently...